FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 ## Clone the settings for your own project
+- The easiest way for cloning the settings is:
+    - Right click the build plate in Cura
+    - Select 'Clear Build Plate' (Ctrl D)
+    - Open your new STL file

 - **Have fun with your 3D printer!**
 ## Recommended additional bedleveling tests